 correction formula: (x + 0.5)/ (n + 1) avoids exact 0 or 1, which cause infinite probit values.

-Picture 2 : Effect of Dose on Seed Mortality and Corrected Proportion (p)
+(Rename it as either figure/graph)Picture 2 : Effect of dose on seed mortality and corrected proportion (p)

 Mortality increased progressively with increasing EMS dose.
 At 0% EMS, no individuals were affected (0%), while at 0.5% EMS, approximately 48.8% of the population was affected.
 Higher EMS concentrations caused greater mortality, reaching near-complete mortality at 2.5% EMS (94.4%).
 From the regression, the lethal dose (LD₅₀), the concentration causing 50% mortality was estimated to be approximately 0.50% EMS.
 The slope of the probit regression indicated a steep dose response relationship, showing that relatively small increases in EMS concentration above 0.5% caused substantial increases in mortality.
 Overall, these results demonstrate that EMS exhibits a strong dose dependent effect, with the LD₅₀ occurring between the 0.5% and 1.0% treatments, indicating high sensitivity of the population to EMS exposure.
 The treatment P1T1D4 could be the possible LD50.